pranaovs/college-notes/Semester-1/CS1009-Cyber_Security_Essentials/notes.md

 > White box software: Refers to a type of software where the tester/developer knows how the software works, and is actively changing the functionality or working on it.
-Example: End user software (for developers), Linux kernel for Linux Torvalds, C compiler (for C beginners), etc.
+Example: End user software (for developers), Linux kernel for Linux Torvalds, C compiler (for C compiler devs), etc.